fabiommendes/easymunk/docs/src/overview.rst

 significant overhead and performance cost.

-Copy and Load/Save Pymunk objects
+Copy and Load/Save Easymunk objects
 =================================

-Most Pymunk objects can be copied and/or saved with pickle from the standard library.
+Most Easymunk objects can be copied and/or saved with pickle from the standard library.
 Since the implementation is generic it will also work to use other serializer libraries such as `jsonpickle <https://jsonpickle.github.io/>`_ (in contrast to pickle the jsonpickle serializes to/from json) as long as they make use of the pickle infrastructure.

-See the :ref:`copy_and_pickle.py` example for an example on how to save, load and copy Pymunk objects.
+See the :ref:`copy_and_pickle.py` example for an example on how to save, load and copy Easymunk objects.

-Note that the version of Pymunk used must be the same for the code saving as the verison used when loading the saved object.
+Note that the version of Easymunk used must be the same for the code saving as the verison used when loading the saved object.

 Additional info
 ===============

-As a complement to the Pymunk docs it can be good to read the `Chipmunk docs
+As a complement to the Easymunk docs it can be good to read the `Chipmunk docs
 <http://chipmunk-physics.net/release/ChipmunkLatest-Docs/>`_.
 Its made for
-Chipmunk, but Pymunk is build on top of Chipmunk and share most of the concepts, with the main difference being that Pymunk is used from Python while Chipmunk is a C-library.
+Chipmunk, but Easymunk is build on top of Chipmunk and share most of the concepts, with the main difference being that Easymunk is used from Python while Chipmunk is a C-library.